dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-10-13-splash-image/2018-10-13-splash-image-en.md

 ## outline
-we introduce how to generate splash images created by [generator-rn-toolbox](https://github.com/bamlab/generator-rn-toolbox){:rel="nofollow noreferrer" :target="_blank" } on mac osx.
+we introduce how to generate splash images created by [generator-rn-toolbox](https://github.com/bamlab/generator-rn-toolbox){:rel="nofollow noreferrer" target="_blank" } on mac osx.

 ## libaray installation
 if you want to know how to install generator-rn-toolbox library, see previous blog post [App icon]({{site.url}}/{{page.categories}}/app-icon/){:target="_blank"}.